akka/alpakka/docs/src/main/paradox/ironmq.md

 ## Usage

 IronMq can be used either in cloud or on-premise.
 Either way you need a authentication token and a project ID.
-These can be set in the typesafe config:
+These can be set in the Typesafe config:

 : @@snip (../../../../ironmq/src/main/resources/reference.conf)

+### Consumer

+The consumer is poll based one.
+It will poll every `n` milliseconds, waiting for `m` milliseconds to consume new messages and will push them to the downstream.
+All These parameters are configurable by the Typesafe config.

+It support both at-most-once and at-least-once semantic.
+In the first case the messages are deleted straight away after been fetched.
+In the latter case the messages piggy back a Committable object that should be used to commit the message.
+Committing the message will cause the message to be deleted from the queue.

+The consumer could be instantiated using the @scaladoc[IronMqConsumer](akka.stream.alpakka.ironmq.scaladsl.IronMqConsumer).
+It provides methods to obtain either a `Source[Message, NotUsed]` or `Source[CommittableMessage, NotUsed]`.
+The first is for at-most-one semantic, the latter for at-least-once semantic.

 ### Producer
+The producer is very trivial at this time, it does not provide any batching mechanism., but send messages to IronMq as soon as they arrive to the stage.

 The producer could be instantiated using the @scaladoc[IronMqProducer](akka.stream.alpakka.ironmq.scaladsl.IronMqProducer).
 It provides methods to obtain either a `Flow[PushMessage, Messages.Id, NotUsed]` or a `Sink[PushMessage, NotUsed]`.

-It is possible to pass an already existing @scaladoc[IronMqClient](akka.stream.alpakka.ironmq.IronMqClient) or a provider.
-In the latter case, the Stage will close the client on completion.
-You will need a different producer for each queue, but a client can be shared across all the producers and consumers on the same project ID.

 The @scaladoc[PushMessage](akka.stream.alpakka.ironmq.PushMessage) allow to specify the delay per individual message.
 The message expiration is set a queue level.
 The @scaladoc[IronMqClient](akka.stream.alpakka.ironmq.IronMqClient) does not